kase774/TransmissionRpcKt/README.md

 Some of this code is based upon trim21's excellent Python wrapper over the Transmission API: https://github.com/trim21/transmission-rpc

+Looking for co-maintainers!! (check out the contributions section :3)

+This library was originally written for my own purposes, so parts of the library that I didn't need aren't prioritized as much (for ex, don't plan on typing 4.1.1~4.1.2, session data, like I did for `TorrentAccessors.kt`).

 ### Usage
 This is still in development, so I haven't published it to Gradle yet.
 However, if you want to test it on your machine, see `Contributions`.
 I do plan to publish this later though, when it is more stable.